 No. Students who enroll in OU Army ROTC don't join the Army.
 They take an OU Army ROTC class for which they receive college credit.
 It's considered a college elective.

 No. OU Army ROTC cadets go directly to college where they earn their degree.
-As an SMP cadet, you will go to basic training as part of your obligation to the Army Reserve or Ohio Army National Guard, and as a scholarship-winning Cadet, you will attend Cadet Initial Entry Training (CIET) for a month after your freshman year, but “boot camp” is not a requirement for being a part of OU Army ROTC.
+As an SMP cadet, you will go to basic training as part of your obligation to the Army Reserve or Ohio Army National Guard, but “boot camp” is not a requirement for being a part of OU Army ROTC.